Rural Energy for America Program Renewable Energy Systems & Energy Efficiency Improvement Guaranteed Loans & Grants

-- This program is authorized by Title IX of the Agricultural Act of 2014, (2014 Farm Bill)
+- This program is authorized by Title IX of the Agricultural Improvement Act of 2018, (2018 Farm Bill).

 Why does USDA Rural Development do this?

-NOTE: Because citations and other information may be subject to change, please always consult the program Instructions listed in the section above titled, "What governs this program?”
+NOTE: Because citations and other information may be subject to change, please always consult the program regulations listed in the section above titled “What law governs this program?”
 You may also contact your local office for assistance.

 NOTE: Please select your state in the dropdown menu above to find the state office contact information and speak to a program specialist before attempting to fill out any forms or applications.
 This will save you time in completing your application.